 - Understanding Your Hearing Loss — Knowledge is power, and knowing the details about your specific hearing loss can help you better cope.
 Discussing your challenges and concerns with your audiologist and family can help you better understand your individual hearing problems.

-- Your Hearing Aid — Dr. Griffin will review how your hearing aid works, its specific features, and how you can take advantage of all the benefits it has to offer.
+- Your Hearing Aid — Dr. Fisher will review how your hearing aid works, its specific features, and how you can take advantage of all the benefits it has to offer.
 This is the ideal time for you to ask questions about how your aids will meet the needs of your hearing loss and your common communication situations.

 - Learning to Listen Again — Even if you do not wear hearing aids and are only dealing with mild hearing loss, aural rehabilitation can teach you techniques to greatly enhance your listening skills and communication effectiveness.
 Through proper training and diligent practice, you will be able to acquire new listening habits.